 Ensure the best viewing experience and run through our technical checklist before attending Movies that Matter online.
 The checklist consists of three parts: hardware, software and the player in our online environment.

 Please note that our online film selection can only be viewed from within the Netherlands.
-The only exceptions within the MtMF21 programme are the Shorts that Matter, Masterclasses and the industry programmes.
+However, the Industry programme is available worldwide.

 A good film experience at home does not necessarily require expensive gadgets.
 Preparation and smart choices are key.
 Keep these three factors in mind: streaming, watching the film and audio.
 Will you use one device for all three, or three different devices?

 The MtM film platform is more compatible with certain devices than others.
 We recommend using a (recently updated) computer or laptop.
 Streaming from a mobile device (smartphones or tablets) is an option, but has reported more technical issues.
 This is especially true for older models.
 MtM films can only be streamed using a web browser – we do not have a streaming app available (for smartphones or smart TVs) – which is simply more compatible with computers and laptops, than with mobile devices.

 If you want to watch the film on a different device than the one you are streaming from (for example, streaming from your laptop and watching on your television), you will need to connect the two devices.
 Connection can be made using a cable, casting with Chromecast or Apple AirPlay.
 Streaming MtM films on your smart TV is only possible if you have access to a web browser on your TV.
 You then will have to open moviesthatmatter.nl from the web browser on your television.
 Do you want to do this?
 We strongly recommend you test this option using our test film ahead of your film screening.